JMoulton3D/AutomatingOnlineTasks_JM/README.md

 I have just created this Repository on GitHub, so in the future I will try to record the process I go through so it makes more sense to those that might be willing to help.
 Fot the mean time I shall move on and continue my research.

-I am aiming to make this cross platform and stand alone.
+I am aiming to make this cross platform and stand alone (not sure what coding is necessary, maybe C#).
 Everything saved within it's own directory.

 Thank You for reading,
 -JMoulton3D